Second or third year students of the Honours College FSW programme.

 Mode of instruction

-After your internship, you will write a report which includes the following chapters:
+After your internship, you will write a report.
+Please check the manual on Brightspace for more information.

-You coach will review your report and assign a ‘Pass’ or a ‘Fail’.
+You coach will review your report and assign an 'Insufficient', 'Good', or 'Excellent'.